Rest-Frame Optical Emission Lines in z~3.5 Lyman Break selected Galaxies: The Ubiquity of Unusually High [OIII]/Hbeta Ratios at 2 Gyr: Spectroscopic Observations

 \section{Spectroscopic Observations}

 We observed on January 4, 2013 for a single half night in good conditions with the MOSFIRE instrument.
 We targeted a single mask in the \K-band while the CDFS was visible from the Keck I telescope, yielding a total exposure of 204 minutes with an AB dither pattern.
 For the offsets between exposures we used both a 1\farcs 0 and 1\farcs 2 dither, in order to minimize the impact of potential bad pixels.
+The seeing in the final stacked spectrum was 0\farcs 7.